Singularities on Fano fibrations and beyond: Singularities on log Calabi-Yau fibrations

-it is enough to show that the left hand side is bounded from above where $c=\dim F_W$ and $e=\dim F_{Y'}$.
+It is then enough to show that the left hand side intersection number of (\ref{eq-intersection-volume}) is bounded from above.
 But this intersection number does not exceed the left hand side of the following inequalities: